zambal/eml/README.md

 #### Unpacking

-Since the contents of elements are always wrapped in a list, Eml provides a utility function to easily access its contents.
+In order to easily access the contents of elements, Eml provides `unpack/1`.
 ```elixir
 iex> Eml.unpack div 42
 42